We create opportunities for local community involvement in all of our projects and lead on compelling devising projects.

 - Have a look at our Work With Us page for information on available roles

 We regularly run a range of site-specific theatre-making workshops & residencies, tailored to a variety of different groups from students of all ages to theatre-makers.
 Recently we have run week long residencies & masterclasses for Hong Kong Arts Centre and Belltable: Connect in Ireland, as well as shorter sessions for Central School of Speech & Drama, Mountview Academy & De Montfort University.
-Please contact our Participation Producer Lucy at email@example.com to organise a session.
+Please contact our Participation Producer Lucy at email@example.com to chat about our team working with your students or young people.

 Take On Me included over 70 people in Surrey as guest performers.
 Some were core ensemble members who toured to seven different leisure centres, whilst some performed for just one or two performances.
 Members of Dramatize, for example, joined us at three leisure centres.
 Everyone took part in workshops, conversations and training sessions during the project.
 Some members of the guest cast continue to work with us, such as Sophie Gunn who will perform in the new tour of Take On Me, embedding BSL into the production.
 Sophie has also been funded by Michael Grandage Bursaries to collaborate with us as an Access Associate on embedding captioning into User Not Found.
 Others have begun their professional careers, are in drama training schemes or making their own projects happen.